 As noted above, defendant Anile pled guilty to several felony charges regarding the scheme, and the court in the Anile Criminal Action accepted his guilty plea on October 15, 2019.
 ACA Docs.
 19, 27.
-He is awaiting sentencing in November 2020.
-The DOJ is also pursuing forfeiture and repatriation of approximately \$2 million through the Anile Criminal Action.
+He was sentenced to imprisonment of 120 months (i.e., 10 years) and supervised release of three years.
+He was also ordered to pay restitution of \$53,270,336.08.
+The DOJ is also pursuing forfeiture and repatriation of approximately \$2 million from the United Kingdom through the Anile Criminal Action.
 See supra § III.B.1.